Grades 9th – 12th

 Instructor: Nichole Vaughan

 Being able to create an effective argument is a nuanced practice.
 It requires knowledge, empathy, and acuity.
-Join us in this class where we’ll practice and hone our use of these skills to effectively create a claim and address counterclaims, both written and spoken.
+We’ll practice and hone our use of these skills to effectively create a claim and address counterclaims, both written and spoken.

 Nichole Vaughan is a high school English teacher in Redwood City at Sequoia High School.
 She has experience teaching IB English Language and Literature and AP Language.
 Education and language pop the batteries in her back and get her going.
 She loves participating in the process of learning and is driven by curiosity.
 She likes to bring literature to life by connecting books to pop culture and art.
 She was a BAWP fellow in 2021 and is excited to be a part of the summer programs.